 Lama Thubten Yeshe and Lama Thubten Zopa Rinpoche, together as teacher and disciple since their exile in India, met their first Western students in 1965.
 By 1971 they settled at Kopan, a small hamlet near Kathmandu in Nepal.

-Spiritual Director of the FPMT
+Founder and Spiritual Director of the FPMT